 This Continuing Education Unit explores the importance of an evangelizing presence.
 Participants will investigate the importance of collaboration and the current cultural challenges specific to the Hispanic and Latino communities.
 At the conclusion of the unit, participants will reflect on their current ministry work using the See, Judge, Act Method (Mater et Magistra, No. 236).

-TH 36 Suffering: How to Accompany Others with Dignity
+TH 36 – Suffering: How to Accompany Others with Dignity

 “Suffering, which has many levels and dimensions, can often be the most challenging aspect of the life of a disciple of Christ,” according to Christian author Aurelie A. Hagstrom.
 Then, why does God allow for suffering?
 What are some contemporary issues that cause suffering?
 How might faith communities encounter and accompany those in the midst of suffering?
 This Continuing Education Unit explores these questions and provides participants with practical, pastoral strategies to enhance ministerial outreach.

-National Association of Church Personnel Administrators
+In partnership with the National Association of Church Personnel Administrators

 Saint Joseph’s College of Maine has partnered with the National Association of Church Personnel Administrators (NACPA) and the Catholic Apostolate Center to offer CEUs that qualify for recertification credits from HRCI and SHRM.

 TH 38 – Human Resources Responsibilities in the Catholic Workplace

 This dual master’s level CEU program will assist human resource and business manager professionals in a Catholic workplace who are transitioning to Church personnel administration.
 This program will familiarize participants with Catholic teaching on the apostolic mission of the Church, stewardship, and the dignity of work, while highlighting presuppositions that may differ from their previous work environments.
 Participants will be offered resources to empower them in fulfilling their role in building the Kingdom of God.